-Also check out management consulting.
+Also check out management consulting careers.

 Companies require employees with good communication skills and tact to coordinate the functions of various departments and to negotiate with vendors and suppliers and clients.
 Supply-chain managers analyze data to find out how their companies’ distribution channels can be improved for efficiency.
 They find ideal candidates among employees with MBAs.

 Jobs include business operations manager ($119,000) and supply chain manager ($96,000).

 Another job that is part of the business operations portfolio is management consultant ($100,000-$140,000), who helps a company identify problems in management practices and suggests solutions.

 These days, health care management involves not only specialist doctors and nurses but also savvy administrators who can keep pace with changes in the sector, including the tightening regulatory framework.
 An MBA with specialization in health care administration will obviously be particularly advantageous to large hospitals and health care facilities.

 Jobs include hospital administrator ($83,000), medical and health services manager ($89,000), and health informatics manager ($90,000).

 To an organization, its people come first, and no company can function without experts in the HR domain.
 Specialists in people management can hope to move on to top positions in their companies.